tauri-apps/tauri-docs/docs/guides/05-building/cross-platform.md

 ### Caveats

 - Make sure to check the [documentation for GitHub Actions](https://docs.github.com/en/actions) to understand better how this workflow works.
-Take care to read on the [Usage limits, billing, and administration](https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration) documentation for GitHub Actions.
+Take care to read the [Usage limits, billing, and administration](https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration) documentation for GitHub Actions.
 - Some project templates may already implement this GitHub action workflow, such as [tauri-svelte-template](https://github.com/probablykasper/tauri-svelte-template)
 - You can use this Action on a repo that doesn't have Tauri configured.
 We automatically initialize Tauri before building, and configure it to use your Web artifacts.
   - You can configure Tauri with the `configPath`, `distPath` and `iconPath` options.